ssciwr/dockerfile-kernel/docs/index.rst

 Space requirements
 ++++++++++++++++++
 The kernel uses a temporary directory as a build context for the Dockerfile.

+The inital build context is set to the directory JupyterLab was started in.
+A warning is displayed in case this directory is large **only** if frontend extensions are installed.

 Please make sure that you have enough space available to copy the build context directory or use a `.dockerignore` file to limit the build context.

 ..
-TODO: Link dockerignore and maybe buidl context magic
+TODO: Link dockerignore, warning extension and maybe build context magic

 Restraints
 ++++++++++